 7. When I order my bamboo floors, how much extra should I order to allow for waste?

 We recommend that you add 10% for cutting and waste, but this can vary slightly depending on your skill level and the layout of your room.
 If you’re installing the flooring in a diagonal pattern, you’ll need to add 15%.

-There are seven main types of bamboo moldings that you may need to use depending on your particular installation.
+There are 10 main types of bamboo moldings that you may need to use depending on your particular installation.

 - Quarter Round molding hides the expansion gap left between floor and wall during installation.

-- T-moldings are used as a transition strip where the bamboo flooring meets tile or carpeting of equal or similar height (within 1/8″).
+- T-moldings are used as a transition strip where the bamboo floor transitions to a floor of equal or similar height (within 1/8″).

 - Stair Noses (aka bull nosing) cover the front edge of a stair tread or step and help you transition down onto a landing, lower level, or staircase.

 - Stair Treads are used to cover the entire structural stair tread.